Clustered Federated Learning based on Nonconvex Pairwise Fusion: Fusion penalized federated clustering

 \section{Fusion penalized federated clustering}

-Because the penalty function ${g}(\|\omega_i-\omega_j\|)$ (and $\tilde{g}(\|\omega_i-\omega_j\|)$) is non-separable in $\omega_i$, a natural idea is to use ADMM \cite{Boyd2011, Han2022, Bai2022}, a well-established variable-splitting algorithm. {Network Lasso} \cite{Hallac2015} provides an ADMM algorithm in a distributed manner.
-In this section, we first present a brief overview of the {Network Lasso} problem and discuss the potential drawbacks of this algorithm in FL.
+Because the penalty function ${g}(\|\omega_i-\omega_j\|)$ (and $\tilde{g}(\|\omega_i-\omega_j\|)$) is non-separable in $\omega_i$, a natural idea is to use ADMM \cite{Boyd2011, Han2022, Bai2022} to recast the optimization problem into separable pieces.
+Network Lasso \cite{Hallac2015} provides an ADMM algorithm in a distributed manner.
+In this section, we first present a brief overview of the Network Lasso algorithm and discuss the potential drawbacks of this algorithm in FL.
 Then, in Section \ref{subsec:FPFC}, we propose a novel distributed optimization algorithm based on ADMM, {FPFC}, to address the clustered FL problem.